mspnp/aks-baseline-regulated/docs/deploy/11-validate-cluster-access-and-bootstrapping.md

 # Validate cluster access and boostraping

-Now that [the AKS cluster](./10-aks-cluster.md) has been deployed, and your [bootstrapping images have passed through quarantine](./09-pre-cluster-stamp.md), the next step is to validate cluster access and boostraping.
-GitOps management solution was configure on your cluster, Flux in this case.
+Now that your [bootstrapping images have passed through quarantine](./09-pre-cluster-stamp.md) and [the AKS cluster](./10-aks-cluster.md) has been deployed, the next step is to validate cluster access and bootstrapping results.

 ## Expected results